Lost Pet- Step By Step

 - Make flyers with at least one clear photo, a detailed description, time and location last seen, and your contact information.
 Post them within a 1-2 mile radius of where your pet was last seen, a 1 mile radius of your home, and deliver them to shelters and veterinary hospitals.

-- Check lost and found postings on Craigslist.
+- Check found postings on Craigslist, Nextdoor, and other websites.

-- Place a lost pet ad in local papers or on websites like Craigslist and Petharbor.
+- Place a lost pet notice in local papers or on websites like Craigslist, Nextdoor, and Petharbor.

 Many concerned citizens who find lost animals assume they have been abandoned by their owners, but the majority of found animals are family pets who have gotten lost.
 You can help reunite a lost pet with his/her owner by taking the following actions: